— ∞ —

 The Little Gods of the Greater Velodyna

-A story from a turn ago: after finding a strange, sought-after religious idol, a death-addled mercenary makes a rookie mistake and must trek back through the saltscrub of Gyr Abania and her discomforting past.Content Warning: excessive violence, drug/alcohol abuse, disassociative and hallucinatory descriptions, the player reading too much Cormac McCarthy
+A story from turns ago: after finding a strange religious idol, a death-addled mercenary makes a rookie mistake and must trek back through the saltscrub of Gyr Abania and her discomforting past.Content Warning: excessive violence, drug/alcohol abuse, disassociative and hallucinatory descriptions, the player reading too much Cormac McCarthy

 ( Part I | Part II )